 * Free snow shoveling for anyone

 If you are going to buy a gift, get one that helps with the Three Rs: Reduce, Recycle, Reuse.
 For example, a reusable mug or cup can help our environment and save energy.
-We have reusable mugs at our Online Store.

 Everyone in the family has opened their gifts, what remains is two 30 gallon sized plastic bags filled with ripped, torn, and soiled (perhaps some eggnog spilled) wrapping paper that isn't recycled.